-During the period beginning upon the date of permit issuance and lasting through the date of permit expiration, the permittee is authorized to discharge non-contaminated stormwater (1) subject to the following effluent limitations:
+1. During the period beginning upon the date of issuance and lasting through the date of expiration, the permittee is authorized to discharge non-contact industrial stormwater (1), and stormwater associated with construction activities (2) at the BMDF subject to the following effluent limitations:

-Volume: Intermittent and flow-variable.
+Volume: Intermittent and flow variable.